 Diastasis is the term for the separation of parts of your body that are normally not separated.

-One of the most common types of diastasis in the human body is diastasis recti, which is the separation of the rectus abdominis muscles—the muscles that make up your abs.
+One of the most common types of diastasis in the human body is diastasis recti, which is the separation of the rectus abdominis muscles—ab muscles that make up your core.

 Diastasis recti can happen to anyone, including men, babies, and children.
 However, most cases occur in women due to pregnancy.

 As your uterus grows during pregnancy, organs in your body move to make room for it.
 As your uterus expands outward, it adds pressure to the abdominal wall and stretches your abdominal muscles.
 If these muscles stretch enough to the point that they separate more than 2.5 centimeters along the linea alba, this is called diastasis recti.

 With that many risk factors, it’s easy to see why 30 to 60% of pregnant women and postpartum women

 The symptoms of this condition can vary from woman to woman, so it’s important to understand what to look for if you’re pregnant or if you have recently given birth.